tzislam/Dashing/README.md

 event_name,"avg_data1_for_process1_thread1_for_reg1,avg_data2_for_process1_thread2_for_reg1,avg_data3_for_process2_thread1_for_reg1,avg_data4_for_process2_thread2_for_reg1","avg_data1_for_process1_thread1_for_reg2,avg_data2_for_process1_thread2_for_reg2,avg_data3_for_process2_thread1_for_reg2,avg_data4_for_process2_thread2_for_reg2","avg_data1_for_process1_thread1_for_reg3,avg_data2_for_process1_thread2_for_reg3,avg_data3_for_process2_thread1_for_reg3,avg_data4_for_process2_thread2_for_reg3"
 ```

 Following is an example csv file included in the data/test_data directory in the repository.
+The command `python driver.py configs/csv_test.yml` should get you started with a working example.
+Note, that the CSV format described below is slightly different than the traditional CSV format of `rows mean configurations and columns mean counters`.
+Hence, you may need to pre-process your data to the following format.
+In future, we will incorporate the pre-processing step within Dashing to be more uesr-friendly.

 ```
 #Example in data/test_data/test.csv